wano-rojano/rice-disease-agent/README.md

 ## 📄 License

-This project is open source.
-See LICENSE file for details.
+Parts of this project are from PSI AI LLM Engineering course.
+See the course materials for licensing information.

 ---